No. 621 Volunteer Gliding Squadron: RAF Weston-Super-Mare 1943–1993 and Halesland Airfield 195?–1985

 After searching for a replacement airfield to operate from, it turned out the tenure at RAF Weston-Super-Mare was secure and 621 VGS stayed at RAF Weston-Super-Mare with advanced and Instructor courses being carried out at Halesland.
 When 87 GS was formed, there was a Bessineux Hangar and two Nissen Huts, no electricity, no Toilets and only gas for heating and lighting.
 This remained the same for some 40 years later.
-Later, a purpose built hut, for use of 621 VGS, with all modern conveniences was erected and is still standing to this day.
+Later, a purpose-built hut, for use of 621 VGS, with all modern conveniences was erected and is still standing to this day.

 In 1978 Gliding Schools were re-designated as Volunteer Gliding Schools, creating the acronym VGS.

 The Air cadets abandoned the Halesland Airfield site in 1985; it was thought the new GRP gliders could not cope with the rough ground and size of the field.
-It was taken over by the Woodspring Gliding Club (now Mendip GC) who has operated very successfully since.
+It was taken over by the Woodspring Gliding Club (now Mendip GC) which has operated very successfully since.

 After the new building was completed the tenure of the airfield started to change.
 The MoD sold the airfield to Westland Helicopters but ensured the Gliding School had a lease for the buildings and right of access to the airfield.
 This was fine until Westlands started to have a few problems and they started to decrease their operations at Weston.
 Eventually the airfield was sold to a development company, initially planning to turn it into a theme park.
 This did not come about as the development company went bust and the airfield was put into receivership.
 This carried on over many years until the Gliding schools position became untenable because lack of airfield support services.

 However, the Gliding School was sitting tenants the airfield could not be sold on by the receivers.

 Several attempts were made to find an alternative site during the late eighties, namely RNAS Merryfield and RAF Keevil.
 621VGS spent two weekends at RNAS Merryfield (Satellite airfield to RNAS Yeovilton), to assess it's suitability.
 However, at a public meeting held to discuss the move, many of the residents, living next to the airfield, objected to the gliders flying over their properties, claiming they would be noisy and intrusive, the Navy believed them and blocked the move.
-Thus, at the beginning of 1993 the decision was made to move 621 VGS to RAF Hullavington although a special request was made and granted to leave 621 VGS at Weston until the summer so the school could celebrate its 50th Anniversary at the same airfield at which it started.
+Thus, at the beginning of 1993 the decision was made to move 621 VGS to RAF Hullavington although a special request was made and granted to leave 621 VGS at Weston until the summer so the school could celebrate its 50th anniversary at the same airfield at which it started.
 On 27 June 1993 the last flight took place from Weston.